gliderlabs/logspout/README.md

 * `MULTILINE_PATTERN` - pattern for multiline logging, see: [MULTILINE_MATCH](#multiline_match) (default: `^\s`)
 * `MULTILINE_FLUSH_AFTER` - maximum time between the first and last lines of a multiline log entry in milliseconds (default: 500)
 * `MULTILINE_SEPARATOR` - separator between lines for output (default: `\n`)
+* `ORIGINAL_TIMESTAMPS` - read original log timestamps from containers (default: generate timestamps as the logs are processed by logspout)

 #### Raw Format